Bed Bugs Back In Las Vegas

 Bed bugs can survive long periods of time without feeding.
 So it is very possible for a few bed bugs to hide in your suitcase or clothes and wait patiently unlit you are back home in Kansas or Missouri.
 Once they find a place in your home where they can hide, they will then adventure out to feed night and start to expand their numbers.

 If you find any bed bugs in your home or business, please don’t try to DIY this problem with chemicals.
-Bed bugs cannot be killed by chemicals and in fact, have developed a resistance to insect pesticides.
+Bed bugs cannot be killed by chemicals and in fact, bed bugs have developed a resistance to insect pesticides.
 One way to ensure you wipe out the bed bug infestation and not damage your property is through heat.
 SOS Pest Control uses thermal heat to exterminate the bed bug problem with a 90-day guarantee and the treatment is non-toxic.

 If you believe you have bed bugs on your property then please give us a call at 816-237-5342.